probcomp/bayeslite/doc/bql.rst

 ``PROBABILITY OF VALUE <value>``

    Function of one implied column.
-Returns the probability that the implied column has the value *value*.
+Returns the probability that the implied column has the value of the BQL expression *value*.

 .. index:: ``TYPICALITY`` (row)
 ``TYPICALITY``